Does VPN Slow Down Internet Speed? [Resolved]

 Certain VPN providers may claim to increase the Internet connection speed by using a VPN or even assert that they help bypass ISP throttling.

-Whereas we are not able to answer that question.
+However, we are unable to answer that question.
 But if you use a VPN, it’s not sure it will or will not slow down your Internet speeds.
 However, a couple of factors appear in your connection while on a VPN.
 You need to be aware of the following:

-It’s observed and tested that connecting to a VPN server far from your physical location could result in low-speed connectivity.
+It’s been observed and tested that connecting to a VPN server far from your physical location could result in low-speed connectivity.
 To resolve this issue, you can select other nearby servers to enhance the response time.
-You could choose between vast numbers of servers by using some best-recommended VPN providers.
+You can choose between vast numbers of servers by using some best-recommended VPN providers.

-Different Internet Service Providers support various protocols.
+Different VPN service providers support various protocols.
 If you are suffering from slow speed, tune between the protocols, i.e., PPTP, L2TP, and OpenVPN.
 Removing from the protocols also resolves the disconnection issue.

 Most commonly, VPNs offer three types of Protocols, PPTP, L2TP/IPsec, and OpenVPN, designed to handle various kinds of needs by various devices.
 It would help if you always tried to figure out a suitable protocol.